Skip to main content

 2. Administration should be conducted privately and in the examinee’s primary language.
 Be prepared with the items you need to complete the exam.
 You will need a watch with a second hand on it.

 3. Record the number of years the patient attended school.
-If the patient obtained an associates, bachelor’s, master’s or doctorate degree, note the degree achieved instead of actual years of school attended.
+If the patient obtained an associate, bachelor’s, master’s or doctoral degree, note the degree achieved instead of the actual years of school attended.

 4. Determine if the patient is alert.
 Do not answer “yes” or “no,” but indicate level of alertness.
 Alert indicates that the individual is fully awake and able to focus.
 Other descriptors include drowsy, confused, distractable, inattentive and preoccupied.